khulnasoft-lab/clix.py/docs/tutorial/commands/help.md

 The same as before, you can add help for the commands in the docstrings and the *CLI options*.

-And the `typer.Typer()` application receives a parameter `help` that you can pass with the main help text for your CLI program:
+And the `clix.Clix()` application receives a parameter `help` that you can pass with the main help text for your CLI program:

 === "Python 3.6+"